byzer-org/byzer-doc/byzer-lang/en-us/installation/containerized_deployment/muti-continer.md

 #### Download the build project

 Multi-container deployment requires a `docker-compose.yaml`  to define the services of the application, so that they can run together in a segregated environment.
-To facilitate the operation, please download the open source project — byzer-build, which provides the complete docker compose configuration.
+To facilitate the operation, please download the open-source project — byzer-build, which provides the complete docker compose configuration.
 The operation process will be demonstrated below.

 Clone the code from the main branch: